Regularity of limit sets of Anosov representations: Eigenvalue description of

-Before starting the proof we make several reductions.
-First, $\alpha_m(\rho)$ and $\alpha^m(\rho)$ are invariant under passing to a finite index subgroup (see Remark~\ref{rem:stablility}).
-So by Remark \ref{rem:lift}, we can assume that $\rho$ admits a lift $\overline{\rho}:\Gamma\to\SL_d(\Rb)$.
-Then, by passing to another finite index subgroup, we may also assume that the Zariski closure of $\rho(\Gamma)$ is connected.
-By Proposition~\ref{prop:strongly_irreducible} this representation is still irreducible.
+The remainder of this section is devoted to the proof of Theorem \ref{thm:alphas}.
+First, we make several reductions.
+Since $\Es_m(\rho)$ and $\Fs_m(\rho)$ are invariant under passing to a finite index subgroup (see Remark~\ref{rem:stablility}), we can assume that $\rho$ admits a lift $\overline{\rho}:\Gamma\to\SL_d(\Rb)$ (see Remark \ref{rem:lift}).
+Then, by passing to another finite index subgroup, we may also assume that the Zariski closure of $\rho(\Gamma)$ is connected (and semisimple by assumption).